The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Sita Sud has a bus fleet that mainly consists of double-decker, air-conditioned buses that offer scenic views for passengers in the top deck.
 Unfortunately, there are typically no amenities on board.
 You should not expect there to be any WiFi or power outlets, so you should make sure to bring a mobile hotspot, charged devices, and power supplies if you want to stay connected during your journey.
 Or you could go relax, enjoy the view, or catch up on some sleep on this journey to Amalfi.
 Also, there are usually no food or beverage services on board, and there are no toilet facilities as well.
 However, there are enough stops during which you can jump off to stretch your legs, grab a snack, or take a bathroom break.
 There should be access and seating for disabled passengers, but it is best to check ahead to ensure you will be accommodated.
 Service dogs for sight-impaired passengers are allowed on Sita Sud buses at no charge.
 If you are traveling with a small pet that can fit in a carrier cage, you may be allowed to buy a ticket for it.
 But this does not mean it will get a seat.
 Bicycles are not allowed onboard.
 They are only allowed if it can fit in the luggage compartment.

-The most popular departure bus station with passengers for this route, called Napoli Centrale, is located 1.8 miles (2.9 km) from the city center of Naples.
+The most popular departure bus station with passengers for this trip, called Napoli Centrale, is located 2.5 miles (4 km) from the city center of Naples.